Dr Sarah Spencer, PhD, BMedSci, MRCSLT, Reg HCPC

 - Member of Royal College of Speech and Language Therapists

-- Member of Health Professions Council
+- Member of Health and Care Professions Council

 Clinical interest and expertise:

 I am a specialist speech and language therapist, with a clinical interest in persisting and complex speech and language difficulties, particularly in older children and adolescents.
 I also have a clinical expertise in the multiple associations between language and behaviour and social outcomes.
 I have worked in a range of settings in the NHS and for the national children’s communication charity ICAN as a professional adviser.
 I was involved in ICAN’s Secondary Talk programme and worked with a variety of secondary schools to increase and develop whole-school approaches to language and communication.
 I was also part of The Communication Trust’s training for the youth justice sector, working in partnership with Dyslexia Action, ICAN and youth offending teams across England.
-I continue to work in partnership with ICAN and The Communications Trust.

 I work as a speech and language therapist with children and young people with speech, language and communication difficulties within the department of Human Communication Sciences and as part of my honorary contract with Sheffield NHS speech and language therapy services.